alych9/alych9.github.io/index.md

 **My research interests include**

-* **Dynamic Neural Network**: Mechanisms of dynamic brain network and how cognition emerges in dynamic network.
+* **Dynamic Neural Network**:  My research topic is about dynamical neural network which aims to understand how information is propagated temporally and spatially in the brain.
+Are there any pattern of information flow?
+If so, what these patterns mean and how it correlation to the dynamical system theory?
+We hope to used dynamical neural network analysis as a tool to understand some basic problems of neuroscience including: Are efficient coding theoy truly exists in the brain?
+How cognition occurs in the dynamical neural network?

-* **NeuroAI Research**: Study the brain to learn how to build artificial general intelligence.
+* **NeuroAI Research**: Now, I am curious about the question of what's the difference between biological intelligence and artifical intelligence.
+How to improve the development of artificial general intelligence by studying the true brain?

 * * *